jimmy-ck/paperless-asn-list/README.md

 This list allows you to identify a document of interest by scrolling through the correspondents list, narrowing down the date and looking up the storage box where your document resides.
 Noting the ASN, you can directly find it in this specific box, since it should physically be sorted by ASN.

 #### Example output
-*"↓" are displayed in doc for illustrative purposes only*

 1. **Correspondent**: Grouped and sorted case-insensitive alphabetically.
 Name of the correspondent associated with the document.
 2. **Date**: Creation date of the document.
 Sorted old to new.
 3. **Title**: Title of the document.
 4. **StorageBox**: The custom field label (e.g., "Box 1").
 5. **ASN**: Archive Serial Number of the document.

+*"↓" are displayed in documentation for illustrative purposes only*

 | Correspondent ↓ | Date ↓     | Title         | StorageBox | ASN  |
 |-----------------|------------|---------------|------------|------|